wenlong-liu/emaildata/readme.md

 - Fail to log in your Gmail account.

     * If your password is correct but fail to log in, please try to login via web browser.
 This should solve most problems.
-    * If still not working, you can try to activate _less secure apps_ in your gmail account via https://myaccount.google.com/lesssecureapps?pli=1.
+    * If still not working, you can try to activate [_less secure apps_](https://myaccount.google.com/lesssecureapps?pli=1) in your gmail account.
 Warning: Do not do it on your university account or any other important email address as it will decrease the security of your account.

 - What if my email address is not Gmail?